zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

 In the deployment pipeline, ZenML's [MLflow tracking integration](https://github.com/zenml-io/zenml/tree/main/examples/mlflow_tracking) is used for logging the hyperparameter values and the trained model itself and the model evaluation metrics — as MLflow experiment tracking Artifacts — into the local MLflow backend.
 This pipeline also launches a local MLflow deployment server to serve the latest MLflow model if its accuracy is above a configured threshold.

 The MLflow deployment server runs locally as a daemon process that will continue to run in the background after the example execution is complete.
 When a new pipeline is run which produces a model that passes the accuracy threshold validation, the pipeline automatically updates the currently running MLflow deployment server to serve the new model instead of the old one.
-While this ZenFile trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/) deployer can also be used similarly to deploy the model in a more production setting (such as on a Kubernetes cluster).
+While this ZenML Project trains and deploys a model locally, other ZenML integrations such as the [Seldon](https://github.com/zenml-io/zenml/tree/main/examples/) deployer can also be used similarly to deploy the model in a more production setting (such as on a Kubernetes cluster).

 To round it off, we deploy a [Streamlit](https://streamlit.io/) application that consumes the latest model service asynchronously from the pipeline logic.
 This can be done easily with ZenML within the StreamLit code: